rajinator/ansible-ocp4-proxmox/README.md

 This repository contains Ansible playbooks to automate the deployment of OpenShift/OKD clusters on Proxmox VE infrastructure.

+## Summary

+### What You Should Have
+Before starting this automation, ensure you have:

+**Infrastructure Requirements:**
+- A working Proxmox VE 6.x+ hypervisor with sufficient resources
+- At least 64GB RAM and 500GB storage available for the cluster
+- A dedicated bastion/helper VM (8GB RAM, 4 vCPU, 100GB disk minimum)
+- Network subnet with DHCP range available for cluster VMs

+**Access Requirements:**
+- Root or administrative access to your Proxmox host
+- SSH access to your bastion/helper VM
+- Network connectivity between all components

+**Knowledge Requirements:**
+- Basic understanding of Ansible playbooks
+- Familiarity with OpenShift/OKD concepts
+- Basic Linux system administration skills
+- Understanding of virtualization and networking concepts

+### What You Will Get
+Upon successful completion, you will have:

+**A Fully Operational OpenShift/OKD Cluster:**
+- 3 control plane nodes (highly available master nodes)
+- Configurable number of worker nodes (default: 2, can be scaled)
+- Bootstrap node automatically provisioned and cleaned up
+- All VMs running CoreOS/RHCOS with proper ignition configs

+**Complete Infrastructure Services:**
+- DNS server (BIND) with proper cluster records
+- DHCP server with reserved IP assignments for all cluster nodes
+- Load balancer (HAProxy) for API and ingress traffic
+- All services configured for high availability

+**Ready-to-Use Cluster:**
+- OpenShift/OKD web console accessible via browser
+- kubectl/oc command-line access configured
+- All cluster operators installed and operational
+- Ready for application deployments and day-2 operations

+**Automation Benefits:**
+- Repeatable, idempotent deployments
+- Consistent cluster configurations
+- Automated cleanup and rollback capabilities
+- Infrastructure as code approach for cluster lifecycle management

 ## Security Notice

 **This repository has been secured and uses Ansible Vault for sensitive data protection.**